Stochastic Thermodynamics of Brownian motion in Temperature Gradient: Abstract

 \section{Abstract}

-We study stochastic thermodynamics of Brownian motion in a temperature gradient.
-Using the covariant formulation of over-damped Ito-Langevin theory and the associated Fokker-Planck theory, we construct excess entropy production both at trajectory level and at ensemble level, and relate it to the log-ratio between path probabilities of the forward process and the backward process.
-We prove both a second-law like inequality and transient fluctuation theorem for the excess entropy production.
-We also simulate a Brownian particle inside a Lennard-Jones fluid and find that the fluctuation theorem is valid both in the over-damped regime and in the under-damped regime.
+{We study stochastic thermodynamics of a Brownian particle which is subjected to a temperature gradient and is confined by an external potential.
+We first formulate an over-damped Ito-Langevin theory in terms of local temperature, friction coefficient, and steady state distribution, all of which are experimentally measurable.
+We then study the associated stochastic thermodynamics theory.
+We analyze the excess entropy production (EP) both at trajectory level and at ensemble level, and derive the Clausius inequality as well as the transient fluctuation theorem (FT).
+We also use molecular dynamics to simulate a Brownian particle inside a Lennard-Jones fluid and verify the FT.
+Remarkably we find that the FT remains valid even in the under-damped regime.
+We explain the possible mechanism underlying this surprising result. }